prosany/prosany/README.md

-### Hi there, I'm [Mahabub Sany][sany_github] 👋
+### Hi there 👋

-## I'm a Passionate Web Developer
+I'm [Mahabub Hasan Sany][sany_linkedIn] 👋

-- 👩‍💻 Start working on TypeScript!
+- ⭐️ A Developer, Instructor
-- 💻 I'm exploring React and Node more deeply
+- 👤 Spent over 2.5+ years diving into the convergence of Front-end and MERN stack within the tech domain.
-- 🚧 2022 Goal: Contribute something cool to Open Source projects.
+- ✏️ Assisted over 1000+ students, tackling their MERN-related issues while instructing.
-- 🗯 Ask me about ReactJS, MERN Stack & WordPress.
-I am Happy to Help!
+- 🪴 Supported 100+ developers in completing courses and landing job opportunities.
-- 📫 How to reach me: mahabubsany1@gmail.com
+- 🌎 Worked at Tilleli Inc., Kalpas Innovation Private Ltd, Tryan CA, Programming Hero, and Fiverr.

 ### Get in Touch: